halllo/JOP.universal/README.md

 	Show.Prototype(With.These(objects));
 }
 ```
 This gets you an UI like in the screenshot below, where you can 'play' with your object model by creating and deleting instances and invoke methods of your types.
+Icons, titles and custom view elements can be added by attributing your classes.
 ![Screenshot](https://raw.githubusercontent.com/halllo/JOP.universal/master/screenshot.png)

 Happy prototyping!